 During the "decanting" phase you are basically removing your mature miso from the crock or vessel and placing it into sealed jars for storage.
 Below we share some of our personal experiences with this process as well as how to tell when your miso is ripe and ready.

-For the best natural fermentation, it is best to store your miso in an unheated environment, like a basement, garage or isolated pantry location.
+For the best natural fermentation, it is best to store your miso at a natural atmospheric temperature, such as in a basement, garage or an unheated/cooled pantry location.
 This allows it to develop with the natural outdoor temperature fluctuations of the seasons.

 We generally recommend decanting homemade miso for at least one straight year for best flavor and health enhancing nutrients.
 This means that if you started it in the early spring, the following spring you would unpack and jar your cultured miso paste.

 However, miso can be "harvested" after only 6 months of fermentation time.
 The general rule is that it should go through at least one summer before decanting.
 This is a time when temperatures are warmer and the lactic acid bacteria are more active.